DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 This is done using the `ACTIONS_RUNNER_CONTAINER_HOOK_TEMPLATE` hook extension functionality of the `k8s/index.js` hook.
 See:
 [*GitHub ARC Documentation* - Configuring hook extensions](https://docs.github.com/en/actions/tutorials/use-actions-runner-controller/deploy-runner-scale-sets#configuring-hook-extensions) for more details.
-This hook "extension" is specifcally intended to provide for customization of the `$job` workflow container Pod.
+This hook "extension" is specifically intended to provide for customization of the `$job` workflow container Pod.

 Reference: [Mounted ConfigMaps are updated automatically](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#mounted-configmaps-are-updated-automatically)